 Protecting your assets

 Corporations and limited liability companies (LLCs) exist separately from their owners.
 Because of that, business assets are separate from owner assets.
 One of the main reasons you’re probably considering incorporating your business or forming an LLC is for the personal asset protection these business types provide.
-This protection is not guaranteed however.
-There are responsibilities that come with it.
+This protection is not guaranteed

 5 steps for maintaining personal asset protection and avoiding piercing the corporate veil